-FE Students might provide:
+Students might also provide:

-- a copy of the front page of their tax credit award and the relevant page which shows they have made a claim as an individual - a copy of a letter from the Department for Work and Pensions which shows that they receive benefit as a lone parent. - Details of their childcare provider and confirmation of how much they pay.
+- A copy of the front page of their tax credit award and the relevant page which shows they have made a claim as an individual. - A copy of a letter from the Department for Work and Pensions which shows that they receive benefit as a lone parent. - Details of their childcare provider and confirmation of how much they pay.

-If Lone parents (in both FE and HE) have childcare costs in excess of the maximum LPCG, they can also apply for additional help with childcare costs to the Discretionary Childcare Funds.
-In such cases, lone parents should be assessed for Discretionary Childcare Funding in the same way as other students.
-Please see below:
+If lone parents have childcare costs in excess of the maximum LPCG, they can also apply for additional help with childcare costs from the discretionary element of the Childcare Funds.
+In such cases, lone parents should be assessed for the discretionary element of Childcare Funding in the same way as other students.